Doctors Note Logo

 • Unexplained weight changes, sweating, or heart palpitations

-If you're experiencing any concerning symptoms and want immediate guidance, try Ubie's free Medically approved AI Symptom Checker to help you understand what might be happening and whether you should seek urgent care.
+If you're experiencing any of these concerning symptoms and need help understanding what they might mean, you can use Ubie's free AI Symptom Checker to get personalized insights about your health and determine whether you should seek urgent medical care.

 Balancing Hope with Caution